alexanderguzhva/smalltopk/article/main5.md

 I've also analyzed schemes, which contain a `double elimination` idea.
 Basically, it is about keeping unworthy candidates in a separate pool of candidates in order to possibly promote them to worthy again.
 None of the ideas were worthy enough from the performance point of view.

-Real-world benchmarks will be provided later.
+Real-world benchmarks will be provided down below.

 ### Done with sorting networks